 - Physicians are consulted or directly involved in treatment.

-- Medical estheticians may work with deep chemical peels, laser therapy, deep microneedling at higher intensities than spa estheticians are allowed to use.
+- Medical estheticians or nurses use deep chemical peels, laser therapy, deep microneedling at deeper levels in the skin spa estheticians are able to use.

 What Are the Benefits of Medical Esthetics?

 Medical esthetics involve treatments with higher levels of potency than spa esthetics.
 For example, in the state of Colorado, estheticians are only able to use microneedling devices that perforate skin to a depth of 0.3 to 0.5 mm.
-Medical microneedling, performed by a physician or in collaboration with a physician, can go beyond this limit for an intensive treatment up to 2.5 mm.
+Medical microneedling, performed by a nurse or physician go well beyond this limit for an intensive treatment up to 2.5mm.